BranislavLazic/rooster/README.md

 Example of very primitive virtual machine

+How to execute programs:

+`go build main.go`

+`./main program.rcode`

+Example of program:

 ```
 ICONST 7     // 0 - push 7 in stack
 ICONST 5     // 2 - push 5 in stack